 - Systems thinking

-A degree in K-12 education Leadership equips graduates with the skills and knowledge necessary to lead and shape educational institutions at various levels.
+A degree in K-12 education leadership may equip graduates with the skills and knowledge necessary to lead and shape educational institutions at various levels.

 With a focus on instructional leadership, curriculum development, and fostering positive learning environments, individuals with this degree can pursue careers that involve overseeing schools, developing educational policies, and promoting effective teaching and learning practices.

 “The NGU Ed.D. curriculum has done an excellent job at making me more prepared for my current job and given me the foundation and preparation needed to continue to work toward my professional goals.”Jordan Mack Hairr, Ed.D. ’19

 Study Educational Leadership & Contribute to the Field

 Your dissertation completes the degree.
 It comprises research, writing, and a formal defense.
 While this is primarily independent work, you are guided through the steps by three courses:

 - EDUL 8303 Seminar in Educational Research Design (3 hrs.): From concept through IRB to full proposal.

 - EDUL 9601 Dissertation 1 (6 hrs.): Collect and analyze data; begin writing your dissertation.

 - EDUL 9602 Dissertation 2 (6 hrs.): Complete your writing; prepare to defend your dissertation.